Snaacky/theindex/README.md

 # Getting started

-The easiest way is to get started is by using Docker via:
+The easiest way is to get started is by using Docker with the following command:

 ```
 docker run -d -p <host-port>:8080 -v /path/on/host:/config --name=index ranimepiracy/index
 ```

-You'll need to change `<host-port>` to your desired hostname:port.
+You will need to change `<host-port>` to your desired hostname:port.
 The web server is not secured via SSL/TLS, it is your responsibility to put a reverse proxy in front of this container.
 After starting the container you can add your own [Discord ID](https://discord.com/developers/docs/resources/user) to the file `/config/whitelist.json` to be able to authenticate with Discord and access the editor panel.